Weeknote: 2024-W15

 It started out with trying to push out the v0.60.0 release; while I’d “finished” the mesh analysis work the previous Friday, there were some bugs that had popped up over the weekend when I ran it against my own collection, so I wanted to dive into those.
 Notably, the “is the mesh inside out” check wasn’t working properly in a few cases.
 I ended up disabling that check for now, until I can fix it.
 I also realised I needed to add a way to rescan an individual model, so that went in, which led to a refactor of a load of the background scan job code.

 I also realised I needed to be able to turn the whole manifold check on and off, and leave it turned off by default.
 It’s pretty computationally expensive, so I really didn’t want to suddenly grind everyone’s instances to a halt while they analysed every single mesh.
-Once I had that, a few bugfixes, and a nice datbase config PR for from Aneurin Price, the release was finally good to go.
+Once I had that, a few bugfixes, and a nice database config PR for from Aneurin Price, the release was finally good to go.

 Of course, once you get code out there, I realised that the mesh analysis was way slower than it needed to be.
 The analysis itself is pretty quick, but the naïve STL loader I’d written for Mittsu was… not.